Or…How Do I Socialize My Puppy?

 Make sure all experiences are safe and positive for the puppy.
 Each encounter should include treats and lots of praise, and your puppy should be able to leave whenever s/he wants.
 Slow down and add distance if your puppy is scared!

-Left alone safely, away from family & other animals (5-45 minutes) 12 times a week.
+- Been alone safely, away from family and other animals (5-45 minutes) 12 times a week.

-Experienced a leash and collar 12 different times in 12 different locations.
+- Experienced a leash and harness 12 different times in 12 different locations.

 Showing your puppy the positive side of life is useful, but what about the times when you want to tell your puppy no?
 For starters, you don’t have to shout or scare the puppy.
 If you feel the need to punish your puppy, you can do so by saying (not shouting), “no” and leaving the room (social punishment).
 But you would be surprised at how effective it is to tell your puppy “yes!” instead.
 What I mean by that is to show your puppy what you do want him to do.